PostgreSQL Database Management and Usage

 Basic Database Management Operations

-Once connected to PostgreSQL, you can perform a variety of database management tasks.
+Once connected to PostgreSQL, you can perform various management tasks.

 Listing Databases and Users